-- 2. Retaliation: The University prohibits Retaliation against someone for reporting or participating in a process under this Policy.
+- 2. Retaliation: The University prohibits Retaliation against someone for reporting possible Prohibited Conduct or participating or not participating in a process under this Policy.
 (See Section II.B.3.e) - 3.
-Privacy: The University must balance the privacy interests of people involved in a report of Prohibited Conduct against the need to gather information, ensure a fair process, and stop, prevent and remedy Prohibited Conduct.
+Privacy and Confidentiality: The University must balance the privacy interests of people involved in a report of Prohibited Conduct against the need to gather information, ensure a fair process, and stop, prevent and remedy Prohibited Conduct.
 In this context, the University tries to protect people's privacy to the extent permitted by law and University policies.
-The University protects the privacy of personally identifiable information per all applicable state and federal privacy laws, and University policies.
+The University otherwise keeps confidential the identities of parties, witnesses and those who report Prohibited Conduct, except as required by law or permitted by FERPA, and protects the privacy of personally identifiable information per all applicable state and federal privacy laws, and University policies.